Smoked Bloody Mary with Smoked Bacon is an absolute must try for your weekend brunch. It’s even better made with fresh summer tomatoes!

-- Add tomato juice, Worcestershire, horseradish, hot sauce, lemon juice, and additional seasonings.
+- Add tomato juice, Worcestershire, horseradish, hot sauce, lemon juice, and additional seasonings to the blender.
 Stir or pulse again to combine.
 Adjust ingredients to your taste and preferences, and add any more ingredients as desired.

 - Rim a pint sized glass with lemon juice, then dip it upside down in the seasoning mixture.
-(For an extra flare consider mixing smoked salt with seasoning for the glass rim.
-We get excellent smoked salt from The Meadow in Portland.)
+(For an extra flare consider mixing smoked salt with seasoning for the glass rim)

 - Add ice cubes, then vodka, and top with the Bloody Mary mixture.
 Stir gently.
 Add garnishes.
-Instagram your creation.
-Tell all your friends how ridiculously delicious this cocktail is.
+Instagram your creation and then tell all your friends how ridiculously delicious this cocktail is.